gboeing/osmnx/README.md

   * Visualize travel distance and travel time with isoline and isochrone maps
   * Plot figure-ground diagrams of street networks and building footprints

 All of these features are demonstrated in the [examples](https://github.com/gboeing/osmnx-examples) repo and documented in the [documentation](https://osmnx.readthedocs.io/).
-Feature development details are in the change log.
+Feature development details are in the [change log](CHANGELOG.md).
 Read the [journal article](https://geoffboeing.com/publications/osmnx-complex-street-networks/) for further technical details.

+## License

+OSMnx is licensed under the MIT license.
+OpenStreetMap's open data [license](https://www.openstreetmap.org/copyright/) requires that derivative works provide proper attribution.